grafana/google-sheets-datasource/K8s-README.md

 ## Background

 1. Until entity-storage is exposed to the plugin in form of an API, `etcd` and standard K8s codegen are prerequisites for the POC.
 2. `mage` target has been redefined in `.bra.toml` to provide better debugging capability using appropriate gcflags and ldflags.
-For now, the current platform binary is generated at root of the repo (not in `dist/`).
+The current platform binary is generated at root of the repo (not in `dist/`).
-3. For now, we have found the ability to run in standalone mode as useful: this means, no Grafana is used and plugin binary is launched directly.
+3. We have found the ability to run in standalone mode as useful: this means, no Grafana is used and plugin binary is launched directly.
-4. Authz is disabled for now.
+4. Authz is disabled.
 You can `kubectl` or `curl` against the API without worrying about tokens.

 ## Setup